 Furthermore, those who are pursuing graduate degrees in other fields may also find an M.Jur. degree useful.
 For instance, MBA students may find that an M.Jur. with a special emphasis on business law enriches their overall understanding of business administration.
 Ph.D. candidates in a number of fields, such as political science, philosophy or social sciences, can learn more about the policies that shape laws and how they are interpreted and enforced.
 Even those pursuing degrees in the hard sciences will find the M.Jur. useful for obtaining insights into fields such as health law, intellectual property law, environmental law and natural resource law.
 In short, the M.Jur. may appeal to any number of people in a variety of concentrations.

 Q: Can I combine graduate or professional studies with the Masters of Jurisprudence?

 Yes.
 Graduate and professional students in many fields may enhance their primary program with the study of law in general, and the particular area of law that complements their field.
 St. Mary’s allows students to design their own specialized track with the assistance of the program director to ensure that each degree candidate is able to maximize his or her degree experience.
-In addition, St. Mary’s is working on developing a number of concentrations that reflect specialized studies in particular fields, such as Environmental and Natural Resource Law and International and Comparative Law.
+In addition, St. Mary’s is working on developing a number of concentrations that reflect specialized studies in particular fields, such as Environmental Law, Natural Resource Law and International and Comparative Law.

 Students enrolled in any American or foreign university, if they are able to take a leave of absence from their studies, may enroll in the M.Jur. program, or they may pursue the degree on the completion of their graduate or professional studies.
 However, St. Mary’s does not currently offer joint degrees for its M.Jur. degree with any other institutions.